 |CPU||Intel Core i5-4460 or AMD Ryzen 3 1200||Intel Core i5-8400 or AMD Ryzen 5 1500X or better|

 |RAM||8 GB||16 GB|

 |Video Card||Radeon RX 570 or GeForce GTX 770||Radeon RX 590 or GeForce GTX 970|

 |Operating System||Windows 10 64-bit||Windows 10 64-bit|

-If you intend to acquire one, you can opt for either pre-built or custom options.
-Traditionally pre-built PCs have had the advantage of convenience in contrast to custom PC’s flexibility and cost-effectiveness.
+If you are planning to purchase, you can opt for either pre-built or custom options.
+Traditionally pre-built PCs have had the advantage of convenience as compared to custom PC’s flexibility and cost-effectiveness.
 The cost difference, however, has diluted over the last couple of years owing to the covid-induced chip shortage.
-So in 2023, the lack of technical savvy or patience aren’t the only reasons to opt for a pre-build PC; some pre-built PCs are actually cheaper than their custom-built counterparts.
+So in 2023, the lack of technical savvy or patience isn’t the only reason to opt for a pre-build PC; some pre-built PCs are actually cheaper than their custom-built counterparts.